Southern California Public Power Authority (SCPPA), with headquarters in Glendora,

 · They are meeting their legally mandated obligation to serve by planning to meet the long-term needs of their customers.

-· They are optimizing their energy supply resources.
-A mixed portfolio of coal, nuclear, natural gas, a hydro, geothermal and emerging renewable resource gives protection from price volatility.
+· They are optimizing their energy supply resources: coal, nuclear, natural gas, a hydro, geothermal and emerging renewable resource gives protection from price volatility.

 · They are providing aggressive, local demand-side management programs to encourage conservation and energy efficiency.